-Licensed Marriage and Family Therapist (License No. 146513) located in Hermosa Beach, California.
+Licensed Marriage and Family Therapist (License No. 146513) located in Hermosa Beach, California serving clients from the South Bay and LA area and virtually across California

 I come from a very relational and attachment framework in my work.
 I can't help but be intrigued by the ways in which relationships impact peoples' lives!
 Before you ask, I do still work with plenty of individuals.